lnikon/tinykvpp/README.md

 * spdlog/1.13.0
 * fmt/10.2.1

-### Build
+### Manual build
-Innstall and build missing dependencies using Conan2.
+Install and build missing dependencies using Conan2.
 Following command will use a `default` profile.
 If you are considering to develop and debug the project, consider using `debug` profile.
 Note that Conan2 doesn't ship with `debug` profile by default, so you may need to write your own.

 `conan install . --output-folder=build --build=missing --profile=default`